This scrap wood DIY Laptop Desk is a one-hour project to get that overheating laptop off your lap! Complete photo tutorial inside!

 Since I used furring strips and old scrap pine boards for this project, I did a fair amount of sanding to make sure the boards looked good before I started.
 I have a whole post on how I make cheap wood look pretty, go check it out if you’re interested in detailed instructions.

-Once I was done sanding, I cut my boards into the pieces listed above; 4 pieces of 24" long 1x2s, and two pieces of 9" long 1x12s.
+Once I was done sanding, I cut my boards into the pieces listed above; 4 pieces of 24″ long 1x2s, two pieces of 12″ long 1x2s, and two pieces of 9″ long 1x12s.

 Step 2: Stain Wood